Frequently Asked Questions

 All three residence areas have WiFI.
 Each room is also equipped with a hard-wired computer port per student.
 The exact hardware and software requirements to access this service is available in the Computer Help Desk section of the MCLA website.
 Cable TV service is also provided in each room.
 Students must provide their own TV to access the 60+ network, cable and campus stations.

-Debit card-only laundry rooms and food vending machines that operate with both a debit card and cash are located in each residence area.
+As of the Fall of 2014, all laundry rooms in the residence areas will operate with a credit or debit card.
+Food vending machines in the residence areas require cash.
 With your ID card, you can borrow a vacuum cleaner, DVD player, iron & ironing board, recreation equipment or board games at the front desk in your assigned residence area.

 MCLA runs a free shuttle service to local stores, the nearby mall, movie theatres, the local bus depot and other local attractions.
 The shuttle service schedule is available on the RPS website.
 RPS also runs a series of bus trips to the Boston area on long weekends and mid-semester breaks.